 Proprietary software is any software that is copyrighted and bears limits against use, distribution and modification that are imposed by its publisher, vendor or developer.
 In general, proprietary software doesn’t provide end users or subscribers with access to its source code.

-A decision space is the set of all possible decisions that the system can make.
-For example, the decision space of a traffic light is a set of states that it shows, such as Green, Yellow, Red, blinking Yellow, and Not working at all.
+A decision space is the set of all possible decisions that the system can produce.
+Systems don’t make decisions like humans do, however they produce outputs that may directly influence the processes we use and the outcomes we rely upon.
+For instance, the decision space of a traffic light is a set of states that it exhibits, such as Green, Yellow, Red, blinking Yellow, and Not working at all.

 Restricted Decision Space

 The Decision Space is called “Restricted”, when the set of AI model outputs is known and predefined.
 The above example of traffic light has a Restricted Decision Space.